Undersea Communications and Integration Program Office Holds Change of Command Ceremony

 |0

-This work, Undersea Communications and Integration Program Office Holds Change of Command Ceremony [Image 8 of 8], by LCDR Janice Leister, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Undersea Communications and Integration Program Office Holds Change of Command Ceremony, by Joey Seymour, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.